SpaceParkLeicester/Sentinel_SAR/installs/README.md

 # Installation instructions

 ## ASF search python package
-To visulalise the progress bar when downloading data through `asf_search` python package, as it is one of the requirements in `requirements.txt`, follow the instructions.
+To visualise the progress bar when downloading data through `asf_search` python package, as it is one of the requirements in `requirements.txt`, follow the instructions.

 ```
 # Find the asf search package, which should be installed in a virtual env